 When the whole earth totters under our feet, and cities, shaken to their base, fall or threaten to fall, what wonder is it, that the nations of the world despise and humble themselves, and admit the vast influence of the gods over the world, and their stupendous power to govern all things?

-According to Lucretius, human existence has always been at the mercy of natural catastrophes—famines, earthquakes, floods, tornados, pandemics—which strike fear in the hearts of those affected.
+According to Lucretius, human existence has always been at the mercy of natural catastrophes which strike fear in the hearts of those affected, such as famines, earthquakes, floods, tornados, pandemics.
 Humans, both past and present, regularly seek relief from these tragedies by calling on God.
 Perhaps God himself caused these disasters to punish offenders; perhaps the disasters merely result from the blind forces of nature, but only an all-powerful God can rescue us from them.
 In either case, fear from uncontrollable natural calamity drives us to postulate and believe in a mighty divine being who will rescue us.

 A second psychological explanation of religious belief was offered by German philosopher Karl Marx (1818-1883).
 For Marx, economic class conflict shapes many of our beliefs, including religion.
 When Marx wrote, grotesquely rich industrialists dominated society, and made their wealth by exploiting lower-class laborers.
 If workers wanted food on their tables, they had no choice but to perform tedious tasks for low wages in unbearable conditions.
 Stripped of their human dignity, workers were offered one avenue of comfort: religion.
 In church they learned that, while God put them through trials in this life, they should place their hopes in the rewards they would receive in heaven.
 In Marx’s words, religion is the opium of the people, a drug which lulls workers into accepting their situations.
 Marx writes,